-Describes the digital format used with sample rates between 64 kHz and 100 kHz.
-Also used to describe the special MADI format (which supports up to 32 channels at up to 96 kHz).
-The advantage of this format against 48K frame using S/MUX: the receiver can detect the real (double) sample rate on its own and immediately.
+Frame format for up to 32 channels at up to 96 kHz.
+The advantage of this format against 48K Frame using S/MUX: the receiver can detect the real (double) sample rate on its own and immediately.
 With 48K Frame and S/MUX, the user has to set up the correct sample rate in all involved devices manually.